luiswirth/bsc-thesis/src/introduction.typ

 Since FEEC is formulated using differential geometry, PDE domains can be treated as *abstract Riemannian manifolds* @frankel:diffgeo.
-We develop a novel finite element library in the Rust programming language @RustLang that operates on such abstract *simplicial complexes* @hatcher:algtop in arbitrary dimensions, avoiding any reliance on coordinate embeddings.
+We develop a novel finite element library in the Rust programming language @RustLang that operates on such abstract *simplicial complexes* @hatcher:algtop @crane:ddg in arbitrary dimensions, avoiding any reliance on coordinate embeddings.
 The geometry is defined purely intrinsically via a *Riemannian metric* @frankel:diffgeo derived from *edge lengths* using *Regge Calculus* @regge.